 Child-centered and Emergent Curriculum Practices

 We believe children learn best when their interests are actively driving the learning process.
-We know that some of their most meaningful learning experiences come from child-directed play, so we provide them ample unstructured time to self direct activities they are naturally drawn to.
+We know that some of their most meaningful learning experiences come from child-directed play, so we provide ample unstructured time to self direct activities they are naturally drawn to.
 Whether students are digging for worms, making mud pies, climbing trees, building forts, playing imaginative games with peers, looking at books, drawing, etc., they are learning and growing in a way that meets their needs and is meaningful for them.

 Holistic and Community-based Teaching